 About

 I am an Assistant Professor in Harvard John A. Paulson School of Engineering and Applied Sciences.
-I received my Ph.D. in Computer Science from Carnegie Mellon University.
-I am broadly interested in computer systems with particular focus on workload analysis, efficient, reliable and sustainable storage and machine learning systems.
-I perform in-depth measurement and analysis to get deep understanding of systems and algorithms in the real world.
-Leveraging insights from measurements, we design and build the next gen storage systems and distributed machine learning systems.
+I received my Ph.D. in Computer Science from Carnegie Mellon University working with Rashmi Vinayak.
+I am broadly interested in computer systems with particular focus on workload analysis, design of efficient, reliable and sustainable data storage and machine learning systems.

-My works have received best-paper awards at NSDI'24, NSDI'21, SOSP'21, VALUETOOLS'24, and SYSTOR'16 and have been deployed in production at Google, VMware, Twitter, Redpanda, Momento with many open-source libraries contributed by the community.
-My research has been sponsored by Meta, Google Cloud, and AWS.
+My works have received Best-Paper Award or Honorable Mention at NSDI'24, NSDI'21, SOSP'21, VALUETOOLS'24, and SYSTOR'16 and have been deployed in production at Google, VMware, Twitter, Redpanda with many open-source libraries contributed by the community.
 I am a 2020 Meta Fellow, a 2023 Google Cloud Research Innovator, and a 2023 Rising Star in Machine Learning and Systems.
+And I received the CMU SCS Doctoral Dissertation Award, the ACM SIGOPS Dennis M. Ritchie Doctoral Dissertation Award.

 I am looking for highly motivated students to join my lab.